 But, regardless of the type of business letter you draft, we suggest you always emphasize your tone of writing.
 Remain professional in any case.
 This is a must-have condition for any successful business communication.
 Depending on the situation, type of connection, and culture of a company that hires, you may decide whether to be more neutral or cheerful.
 We suggest you be enthusiastic in any case.
 Such things are always noticeable in the tone of your writing.
 So, be enthusiastic about the subject of your writing unless this is completely inappropriate in your case.
 And pass your enthusiasm to your reviewers.

-We wish you many good job-related and business communications and letters to you.
+We wish you many good job-related and business communications and letters.